coughingmouse/Korean-Romanization/diacriticsv.md

 * Why allow both ⟨ng⟩ and ⟨g⟩?

 Although using ⟨ng⟩ does not meet design requirement, it does fit well, and people like it that way.
 But if this system were to be used for long, it's likely that providing the option to use ⟨g⟩ instead of ⟨ng⟩ will come in handy.

-* Why ⟨e⟩ for ⟨ㅡ⟩?

-What initially made try it out was that the articulation of ⟨ㅡ⟩ is weak, like how ⟨e⟩s tend to be in popular languages.
-It also better explains how ⟨ㅢ⟩ came to be pronounced as /e/ at times.

-* ⟨u⟩ for ⟨ㅓ⟩?
-Really?

-What else, when ⟨o⟩ had to be used for ⟨ㅗ⟩, and ⟨a⟩ for ⟨ㅏ⟩?
-Thankfully there's a major language which pronounces similarly.
-As mentioned on the question above, Using only ASCII compliant letters for Korean script means using at least one unusual and ugly coordination for a vowel.
-This is the one.

-* ⟨v⟩ for ⟨ㅜ⟩?

-The other option was ⟨oy⟩/⟨oe⟩ and my friend didn't like it.

 * Why are Old Korean letters here?/Why are some Latin letters unused for Modern Korean?